harlan-zw/wp-keystone/README.md

 Why WordPress Keystone?
 - Development environment ready to go with docker
-- Asset building with webpack
+- Asset building with Laravel Mix
 - Ease of use at the core design
 - All-in-one solution ready to build your next site